Functions & Recursion

 Scope

 Variables declared inside a function (or block) are local to that block.
-They are created when the block starts and destroyed when it ends.
+They come into existence when the block starts and vanish when it ends.

 int x = 10;